Original vs. Remake: The Unknown Soldier (Tuntematon Sotilas) 1955 vs. 1985

 Remake: A full-musical score was composed but removed on Mollberg’s insistence.
 As a result, the only time music is heard is when it’s a part of the scene.
 Kalinka appears in the movie, both played on record and sung by the characters.

 Original: Russian soldiers are almost never seen directly in this film.
 Only tanks, aeroplanes and gun-nozzles are seen most of the time.
-The only times the Russians are seen is when Rokka shoots down a group of them during winter and when they first try to infiltrate the Finnish trenches.
+The only times the main characters interact with Russians is when Rokka shoots down a group of them during winter and when they try to infiltrate the Finnish trenches.
+They are also incidentally towards the film’s end.
 They are also heard spouting demoralising propaganda at the Finnish soldiers from their trenches.

 Remake: There are a lot more scenes of the main characters interacting and trying to capture Russian soldiers.
 They’re also seen either retreating or chasing the Finns in large numbers during battle scenes.